-The hydrocarbon prices used herein are based on SEC price parameters using the average prices during the 12-month period prior to the "as of date" of this report, determined as the unweighted arithmetic averages of the prices in effect on the first-day-of-the-month for each month within such period, unless prices were defined by contractual arrangements.
+The hydrocarbon prices furnished by ENI for the properties reviewed by us are based on SEC price parameters using the average prices during the 12-month period prior to the "as of date" of this report, determined as the unweighted arithmetic averages of the prices in effect on the first-day-of-themonth for each month within such period, unless prices were defined by contractual arrangements.
 For hydrocarbon products sold under contract, the contract prices, including fixed and determinable escalations, exclusive of inflation adjustments, were used until expiration of the contract.
 Upon contract expiration, the prices were adjusted to the 12-month unweighted arithmetic average as previously described.

-Eni furnished us with the above mentioned average prices in effect on December 31, 2018.
+Eni furnished us with the above mentioned average prices in effect on December 31, 2021.
 Eni has assured us that these initial SEC hydrocarbon prices were determined using the 12-month average first-day-of-the-month benchmark prices appropriate to the geographic area where the hydrocarbons are sold.
-The average dated Brent oil price of \$71.54/bbl was used by Eni.
+The average dated Brent oil price of \$69.23/bbl was used by Eni.
 Eni also provided us with the gas prices based on their gas sales agreements.
-All gas prices shown below are in dollars per thousand cubic meters (\$/km3).
-The average realized prices provided by Eni and used in our evaluation are as follows:
+The average realized prices provided by Eni for the properties reviewed by us are as follows:

 Geographic Area Product Average Proved Realized Prices

-Africa Oil \$ 71.62/bbl
+Africa Oil \$69.04/bbl

-Condensate \$ 48.89/bbl
+Condensate \$61.69/bbl

-Americas Gas \$147.68/km3
+Gas \$9.16/Mcfs

-Oil \$ 63.35/bbl
+Americas Oil \$61.45/bbl

-Condensate \$ 68.80/bbl
+Condensate \$45.58/bbl

+Gas \$4.28/Mcf

+Asia Gas \$7.57/Mcf